innerhorizon/agilepress/README.txt

 Thank you for choosing AgilePress!

 == Changelog ==

+= 1.515.2 =
+* Fixed some issues with sprint board display.

 = 1.514.2 =
 * For public users, Font Awesome icons (across bottom of notes) now only show when an action is available.